ngs-docs/2018-cicese-metatranscriptomics/docs/sourmash-taxonomic-classification.md

 Let's get started!

 First, let's make a directory and link in our assembly.
-You can use your assembly from earlier, but here we link in a copy that we placed on the cluster already.
+We are going to work with a metatranscriptome assembly that we'll show you how to run later - here we link in a copy that we placed on the cluster already.

 ```
 mkdir -p ${PROJECT}/sourmash-gather